RPT-China's lighthouses in Spratlys beckon recognition from passing ships

 ASEAN DEFENSE MINISTERS

-China on Saturday sought to defuse tensions with Southeast Asian nations who have competing claims in the South China Sea.

-"We will never recklessly resort to the use of force, even on issues of sovereignty, and have done our utmost to avoid unexpected conflicts," said Fan Changlong, one of the vice chairmen of the Central Military Commission which controls the Chinese armed forces and is headed by President Xi Jinpin.
+China "will never recklessly resort to the use of force, even on issues of sovereignty," said Fan Changlong, one of the vice chairmen of the Central Military Commission which controls the Chinese armed forces.
 He was speaking to defense ministers from the 10-member Association of South East Asian Nations at a security forum in Beijing.

-China's artificial islands "will not affect freedom of navigation in the South China Sea", Fan said.

 Four ASEAN member nations - the Philippines, Vietnam, Malaysia and Brunei - have overlapping claims in the Spratlys.
 Taiwan also claims the Spratlys.